vpodolyan/farx-creator/README.md

 ## Usage

-To generate auto-response rules simple use ```./create-farx``` passing a directory and url as parameters.
+To generate auto-response rules simply use ```./create-farx``` passing a directory and url as parameters.
 Following example maps all js files in current directory to corresponding files on http://test.com URL
 ```shell
 ./create-farx ./ http://test.com/
 ```